Falkirk Wheel, Union Canal, Architect, Structure, Designer, Scotland: Photos

 Police investigating the vandalism of the £17m Falkirk Wheel in Scotland are appealing for further witnesses after interviewing several people.

-A British Waterways project at the other (east) end of the Union Canal in Edinburgh is Edinburgh Quay
+British Waterways project at the east end of the Union Canal in Edinburgh: Edinburgh Quay